handhaghani/olist-python-cleaning/README.md

 # 🧹 Olist E-Commerce Dataset – Data Cleaning in Python

 This repository contains Python code for cleaning the **Olist E-Commerce dataset**, a Brazilian retail dataset frequently used in data analytics and machine learning projects.
+Dataset is found here:  https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

 ## 📦 Dataset Description